 As a public institution of higher education, QVCC must strike a balance between providing open access to our facilities and providing a safe and secure environment for our college community.
-The Interim CEO and Building Maintenance Supervisor is responsible for oversight of all QVCC safety and security activities.
+The CEO and Associate Dean of Campus Operations are responsible for oversight of all QVCC safety and security activities.